tonymeehan/preq/README.md

 # preq

-`preq` is a free and open community-driven reliability problem detector.
+`preq` (prounounced "preek") is a free and open community-driven reliability problem detector.
 Use `preq` to:

 - detect the latest bugs, misconfigurations, anti-patterns, and known issues from a community of practitioners
 - provide engineers, on-call support, and SRE agents with impact and community recommended mitigations